 - 1. The performance data is collected from the group's current development project, properties managed by its property management subsidiary, and its head office.
-The intensities are calculated per thousand square meters of floor area. - 2.
+The intensities are calculated per thousand square meters of floor area.
+Head office is excluded in the total water consumption and the water consumption intensity as consumption is confined to public lavatories under building management of the office premises. - 2.
 Air emissions are produced by vehicles of the group.
 Direct GHG emissions (scope 1) mainly come from energy direct emissions by combustion of fuels in vehicles.
 Indirect GHG emissions (scope 2) mainly come from energy indirect emissions, i.e. electricity consumption. - 3.
-Information on the standards, methodologies, assumptions and/or calculation tools used, and source of conversion factors used, for the reporting of emissions/energy consumption are in accordance with the Reporting Guidance on Environmental KPIs issued by Hong Kong Exchanges and Clearing Limited. - 4.
-Total non-hazardous waste increased significantly as construction works was in progress during the year. - 5.
+Information on the standards, methodologies, assumptions and/or calculation tools used, and source of conversion factors used, for the reporting of emissions/energy consumption are in accordance with the Reporting Guidance on Environmental KPIs issued by Hong Kong Exchanges and Clearing Limited.
+The latest available Global Warming Potentials are sourced from the Intergovernmental Panel on Climate Change and the latest emission factors are sourced from the two power companies in Hong Kong. - 4.
+Total non-hazardous waste decreased significantly as no bulk excavation work was carried out during the year. - 5.
 The group made efforts to improve the environmental performance and disclosed the effectiveness since 2018.
-The following targets for the group are established against 2022 as the base year, and expected to achieve within 5 years: - To reduce the energy consumption by 3% (achieved in this year : -4%) - To reduce the GHG emissions by 3% (achieved in this year : -6%) - To reduce non-hazardous waste by 3% - To reduce the water consumption by 3% (achieved in this year : -14%) - All other aspects of key performance indicator not mentioned above were concluded to be not relevant for disclosure.
+The following targets for the group are established against 2022 as the base year, and expected to achieve within 5 years: - To reduce the energy consumption by 3% (achieved in this year : -2%) - To reduce the GHG emissions by 3% (achieved in this year : -6%) - To reduce non-hazardous waste by 3% (achieved in this year : -60%) - To reduce the water consumption by 3% (achieved in this year : -13%) - 6.
+All other aspects of key performance indicator not mentioned above were concluded to be not relevant for disclosure.